 Olowe of Ise was flourishing in southwest Nigeria in the early 20th century, coinciding with the time when early modernism was emerging in the avant-garde circles in Paris studios.
 African art was displayed in the Musée d’Ethnographie du Trocadéro in Paris, arriving in the late 19th century as a result of scientific expeditions and colonial conquest.

 Constantin Brancusi would have been inspired by works from francophone colonies, as King of Kings demonstrates.
 Similar to Olowe’s veranda posts, this work was originally intended to stand in an architectural space, Temple of Meditation, a private sanctuary commissioned in 1933 by the Maharaja Yeshwant Rao Holkar of Indore.

 Architect David Adjaye was inspired by the top element of another of Olowe’s veranda posts for his design of the National Museum of African American History and Culture, Washington, D.C.
 Smithsonian Institution.
 Depicting a notable equestrian leader, the multi-figural veranda post is on long term loan from the Museum of Five Continents, Munich, Germany and installed on the 4th floor.

-Walker, R.A., Olowe of Ise: A Yoruba Sculptor to Kings, National Museum of African Art, Smithsonian Institution, Washington, D.C.
-1998
+Roslyn A. Walker, Olowe of Ise: A Yoruba Sculptor to Kings, exhibition catalogue (Washington, D.C.: Smithsonian Institution, 1998).